nikitasharma1203/customer_purchase_analysis_and_dashboard/README.md

 This project analyzes customer demographic and lifestyle data to understand the factors influencing bike purchasing behavior.
-The analysis was performed end-to-end using Microsoft Excel and python for data cleaning, EDA, and dashboarding, and Power BI for interactive business intelligence visualization.
+The analysis was performed end-to-end using Microsoft Excel, R and python for data cleaning, EDA, and dashboarding, and Power BI  and Shiny for interactive business intelligence visualization.